Rahul-Muthuswamy/Urban.IQ/README.md

 ➤ Azure AI Foundry for AI service orchestration

-➤ Azure OpenAI (GPT-4o-mini for chat, text-embedding-ada-002 for embeddings)
+➤ Azure OpenAI (GPT-4o-mini for chat, text-embedding-small for embeddings)

 ➤ Azure Cosmos DB for vector storage and document retrieval